-If you're looking for human anatomy drawing ideas, I'm sharing some pretty cool anatomy references for you to check out.
+If you’re looking for human anatomy drawing ideas and pose references, I’m sharing some pretty cool anatomy references for you to check out.

 As I’ve been drawing more and more lately, I’ve found myself enjoying browsing the internet for inspiration.